kubernetes-sigs/gateway-api/geps/gep-3949/index.md

 type MeshConditionReason string

 const (
-  // This condition indicates whether the Mesh has been accepted by the
+  // The "Accepted" condition indicates whether the Mesh has been accepted
-  // controller requested in the `spec.controllerName` field.
+  // by the controller requested in the `spec.controllerName` field.
   //
   // This condition defaults to Unknown, and MUST be set by a controller
   // when it sees a Mesh using its controller string.
 The status of this